 The overall annual process involved in conducting effective CAPS activities is lengthy.
 It includes identifying pest threats; ranking pest risks; engaging scientists and stakeholders to determine the merits of survey to determine a pests status in the United States; allocating funds for surveys at the State level and for special projects; conducting surveys; analyzing the data collected; writing periodic/annual reports; and evaluating the accomplishment of survey and CAPS program annual objectives.
-The CAPS Timeline is provided showing significant milestones including administrative deadlines.
+A planning calendar is provided in this document, showing significant milestones including administrative deadlines (Appendix K).